vijaysumaravi/icbhi_classification/README.md

 ## Data Preprocessing and Feature Extraction

-1. Removed files which have sampling rate other than 44100
+- Removed files which have sampling rate other than 44100
-2. Chunked the segments with win_len and hop parameters as audio_processing_options in train.yaml
+- Chunked the segments with win_len and hop parameters as audio_processing_options in train.yaml
-3. Split the data into train, validation and test sets with the split_type and split_variable as train.yaml.
+- Split the data into train, validation and test sets with the split_type and split_variable as train.yaml.
 Each split is stratified using label( abnormal and normal) as stratification variable.
-    a. split_utterance: split all the segments randomly into train, validation and test sets (0.7, 0.1, 0.2)
+- split_utterance: split all the segments randomly into train, validation and test sets (0.7, 0.1, 0.2)
+- split_patient: split the patients into train, validation and test sets (0.7, 0.1, 0.2) and then take all the segments from the patients in the train, validation and test sets.
+Patients don't overlap.

-Dataset Statistics
+Dataset Statistics for utterance split
 | Metric              | Combined | Train  | Valid  | Test   |
 |--------------------|----------|--------|--------|--------|
 | # Patients         | 109      | 109    | 102    | 109    |